Living things give birth to young ones by the process called reproduction. Plants reproduce asexually by - budding, spore formation, fragmentation.

-Also learn about types of gynoecium - Apocarpous and syncarpous.
+Also learn about types gynoecium - Apocarpous and syncarpous.

-You might have observed some stalks bare only a single flower while others have two or more?
-The arrangement of the flowers is also different.
+You might have observed sometimes the stalk bares single flower or two or more than two isn't it?
+Yes they are arranged in different ways.
 The arrangement of flowers on their floral axis is known as infloroscence.
 Lets have a look on types of inflorescence such as racemose(ex-coriander flower) and cymose(ex- jasmine flowers).

 Modern methods of growing plants:

 Hybridization - Its a technique of plant breeding to bring about crop improvement and its benefits.